Gouravlohar/Flask/README.md

 # Flask App Repository

-This repository contains a Flask web application.
+This repository contains a Flask Tutorial and web application.

 ## Description